 The board's discretion to calibrate the form of shareholder returns is subject to a range of natural constraints related to the stage of the company's development.
 For example, less mature companies that need capital to develop the scale required to achieve profitability and optimal margins are not natural dividend payers.
-As companies mature, the board's discretion to tailor returns to address shareholder preferences and risk tolerances broadens.
+As companies mature, the board's discretion to tailor returns to address family shareholder preferences and risk tolerances broadens.

-As summarized on Exhibit 3, we analyzed data for the small-cap and mid-cap companies in the Russell 2000 (excluding financials).
-Sorting the firms in the sample by revenue, we constructed five size deciles.
-Within the deciles, the propensity to pay dividends was positively related to size, with fewer than 8% of the smallest firms paying dividends in 2015, compared to more than half of the larger firms.
+As summarized on Exhibit 3, we analyzed data for the small-cap and mid-cap companies in the S&P 1000 (excluding financials).
+We sorted the firms in the sample into quintiles by revenue.
+Within the quintiles, the propensity to pay dividends was positively related to size, with 32% of the smallest firms paying dividends in 2017, compared to 64% of the larger firms.

 In this context, size is simply a proxy for life cycle stage.
 The critical assessment point for the board is not mere size, but the availability of attractive capital investments.
 In our sample, the smallest companies were least likely to pay a dividend because they had the most attractive investment opportunities, not simply because they were small.
-For example, the median 3-year compound annual revenue growth rate of firms in Quartile A was 14.8%, compared to 3.8% for Quartile E. Within Quartile E, the median growth rate for dividend payers was 3.1%, compared to 4.9% for non-dividend payers; as a result, the life cycle effect was evident even among the largest firms in the sample.
+For example, the median 3-year compound annual revenue growth rate of firms in Quintile A was 5.5%, compared to 3.6% for Quintile E. Within Quintile E, the median growth rate for dividend payers was 2.8%, compared to 6.0% for non-dividend payers; as a result, the life cycle effect was evident even among the largest firms in the sample.

 In other words, life cycle is not simply a matter of firm age or size, but rather the availability of attractive capital projects.
 Assessment of available capital investment opportunities is inextricably linked to the company's strategy.
 Strategy sets the boundaries for potential capital investment opportunities.
-In determining the breadth of the company's strategy (and therefore the set of capital investment opportunities to be considered) the board should evaluate company's competencies and competitive advantages.
+In determining the breadth of the company's strategy (and therefore the set of capital investment opportunities to be considered) family business directors should evaluate company's competencies and competitive advantages.

-Among the non-financial firms in the Russell 2000 index, the propensity to pay regular dividends increases with firm size (as measured by revenue)
+Among the non-financial firms in the S&P 1000 index, the propensity to pay regular dividends increases with firm size (as measured by revenue)